giada-costantini/giada-costantini.github.io/_pages/about.md

 ---

+**NEWS**:
-**NEWS**: I am currently working on the impact of recent funding cuts on inclusive education in emergencies.
-If you are an inclusive education in emergency actor, and you want to share your perspectives, please feel free to reach out.
+i) I am currently working on the impact of recent funding cuts on inclusive education in emergencies.
+If you are an inclusive education in emergency actor, and you want to share your perspectives, please feel free to reach out. ii) With my collegue [Ally](https://www.alisonvictoria.co.uk/) we are workshopping our new research-led toolkit "Education in Emergencies: A Critical Toolkit for Reflective Practice".
+It will  soon be freely available.
+If you are interested please, again, feel free to reach out.